Status of Public Services

 With all the information circulating about facility closures, many residents are wondering what City of St. Albert services are still available.
 For details on impacted City services see the below links.

-- MyCity allows residents to manage dog and business licenses, review their assessment/taxation and utility records and register for e-billing.
+- MyCity allows residents to manage dog and business licences, review their assessment/taxation and utility records and register for e-billing.

 - Report an Issue allows residents to report matters in the community requiring repair or service